-30. Other Insurance and NAP.
+30. Other Insurance and NAP

-- (a) Except as provided in section 9(d), you may obtain other insurance issued under the authority of the Act on your insurable interest of any commodity insured under this policy unless otherwise specified in the Special Provisions. - (b) Any other crop insurance policy authorized under the Act you purchase that covers commodities insured under this policy will become the primary insurance and any indemnity payment received from such policy(s) will be included as revenue-to-count under this policy. - (c) Nothing in this section prevents you from obtaining other insurance not authorized under the Act on commodities insured under this policy. - (d) Any payments you receive from NAP or indemnities you receive from policies not authorized under the Act will not be considered revenue to count unless the total of all such payments and indemnities exceeds your deductible (adjusted for expenses if applicable) under this policy.
-In that case, the total amount of such indemnities that exceed your deductible will be included as revenue to count, determined as follows: - Sum all payments and indemnities received from NAP and insurance policies not authorized under the Act that you receive in compensation for damage to commodities insured under this policy; - (2) Multiply your deductible by your expense reduction factor to adjust for expenses not incurred; - (3) Subtract the result of paragraph (2) from the result of paragraph (1) to determine the total dollar amount of indemnity from policies not authorized under the Act that will be considered revenue to count.
+- (a) Except as provided in section 9(d), you may obtain other FCIC reinsured policies on your insurable interest of any commodity insured under this policy unless otherwise specified in the Special Provisions. - (b) Any other FCIC reinsured policy you purchase at an additional coverage level that covers commodities insured under this policy will become the primary insurance and any indemnity payment received from such policy(s) will be included as revenue-to-count under this policy, except: - (1) You may elect to exclude all FCIC reinsured policies from becoming primary insurance at the time you complete your application; - (2) Such election will apply to all FCIC reinsured policies which cover commodities insured under this policy:

+- (3) If you elect this exclusion: - (A) You will not receive an adjustment to your insured revenue for premium calculation purposes under section 14(c); and - (B) Indemnities from other FCIC reinsured policies will not be considered revenue to count, except as provided in section 30(d). - (c) Nothing in this section prevents you from obtaining other insurance not authorized under the Act on commodities insured under this policy. - (d) Any payments you receive from NAP, indemnities you receive from FCIC reinsured policies that you have purchased at the CAT coverage level, or indemnities you receive from policies not authorized under the Act will not be considered revenue to count unless the total of all such payments and indemnities exceeds your deductible under this policy.
+If you have elected to exclude FCIC reinsured policies from becoming primary insurance under section 30(b)(1), any indemnity received from those policies will also be included in this total.
+If the total amount of all such payments exceeds your deductible, the excess amount of such payments will be included as revenue to count, determined as follows: - Sum all payments and indemnities received from NAP, policies purchased at the CAT coverage level, and insurance policies not authorized under the Act that you receive in compensation for damage to commodities insured under this policy; - (2) If you have elected under section 30(b)(1) to exclude FCIC reinsured policies from becoming primary insurance, add to the result of paragraph (1) the total amount of indemnities received from all such policies that provide coverage for any insured commodity; and - (3) Subtract your deductible from the result of paragraph (1) or paragraph (2) as applicable to determine the total dollar amount that will be considered revenue to count.

 For example: